British Thomson-Houston: Consolidation

 During World War I BTH expanded into naval electrical equipment, supplying the Royal Navy with various lighting, radio and signalling gear.

 After the war BTH expanded dramatically, adding or expanding factories at Willesden, Birmingham, Chesterfield, and Lutterworth.
 It later had factories in Coventry, and in Larne in Northern Ireland.
 From 1924 to 1927 Demetrius Comino worked as an apprentice for BTH.

 In 1926 Gerard Swope, president of General Electric, proposed that BTH, Westinghouse, General Electric Company (GEC) and English Electric should amalgamate.
 Lord Hirst of GEC was not interested in Swope's scheme, but a new holding company was formed, Associated Electrical Industries (AEI), and in 1928 AEI bought BTH and Metropolitan-Vickers (Metrovick).
-BTH had been in the process of buying Edison Swan (Ediswan) and Ferguson, Pailin & Co, with AEI completing the purchases in 1929.
+BTH had been in the process of buying the Edison and Swan Electric Light Company (Ediswan) and Ferguson, Pailin & Co, with AEI completing the purchases in 1929.
 Howard C. Levis, chairman of BTH from 1916, became chairman of AEI in 1928, retiring the following year.

 In 1927 BTH sold the Chatham and District Light Railways Company to Maidstone and District Motor Services Ltd.